bhaskaratejabulusu/aws-terraform/DAY-03/Day-03 #30Daysofawsterraform - Prov.md

 1\. tf init

 2\. tf plan --> shows the blueprint/summary about the resources that are going to be created/modified/deleted

 3\. tf validate --> this validates the script

 4\. tf apply --auto-approve --> this doesn't wait for the consent in the CLI

 After running this commands the S3 bucket will be created in the AWS

-&nbsp;

 ##### To delete the S3 bucket run the command

 6\. tf destroy --auto-approve --> this destroys the resources